 Dublin International Foundation College

-Established in 1999 to deliver specialized foundation courses preparing international students for entry into a range of partner universities in Ireland and the UK, DIFC has gradually expanded to also now offer Master’s Preparation programmes.
+Established in 1999 to deliver specialized foundation courses preparing international students for entry into a range of partner institutions in Ireland and the UK, DIFC has gradually expanded to also now offer Master’s Preparation programmes.
 Both the International Foundation Year programs and Master’s Preparation programmes are run in partnership with the Northern Consortium (NCUK).
-By offering NCUK qualifications, graduates of DIFC now have access to universities in mainland Europe, Australia, New Zealand, Canada & The USA.
-These are in addition to a wide range of universities in Ireland and the UK, making it a very attractive option for any African student wishing to have a choice of over 50 universities globally, after completing his/her preparation programme.
+By offering NCUK qualifications, graduates of DIFC now have access to institutions in mainland Europe, Australia, New Zealand, Canada & The USA.
+These are in addition to a wide range of institutions in Ireland and the UK, making it a very attractive option for any African student wishing to have a choice of over 50 universities globally, after completing his/her preparation programme.

-DIFC offers International Foundation Year programs in 4 main areas
+The college offers International Foundation Year programs in 4 main areas

 - Business (including Law)

 Within these four broad areas of studies there are many different combinations of courses that can be taken in order to qualify for hundreds of different majors.

 The IF Year programs have 2 starts dates a year – October and January.
 Remember that, for most African students, successful completion of a Foundation programme is a pre-requirement before being admitted into a university in Ireland or the UK.

 For those seeking to join a Master’s programme, the college also offers the Master’s Preparation programme.
 In addition to helping international students to develop their Academic English skills for the rigours of a Master’s programme, it will also teach essential academic research skills.
 The Master’s Preparation Programme is particularly important for African students who are non-native speakers of English and who have completed a bachelor degree in their home country.